Penstemon angustifolius

 Penstemon angustifolius is a perennial semi-evergreen forb belonging to the plantain family.
 This species is 1 out of roughly 273 species of Penstemon.
 This species is also known as broadbeard beardtongue.
-This forb is native to central United States and can be noticed by its brightly and highly variable colored flowers.
+This forb is native to the central United States and can be noticed by its brightly and highly variable colored flowers.

 Description

 Penstemon angustifolius is a herbaceous plant that can grow between 6 and 65 cm, but more often is 15 to 45 cm tall.
 The stems are thick, waxy, and gray-green with somewhat woody bases.

 Their basal leaves, those springing directly from the base of the plant, range from 25–90 millimeters in length and 2–18 mm in width, though they are usually longer than 40 mm.
 They have a leathery feel with a smooth, hairless surface, though occasionally they may be rough in texture.
 Leaf shapes vary between spatulate, spoon shaped, oblanceolate, like the head of a spear with a tapered base and end, or linear, narrow like a grass blade.
 The lowest cauline leaves, those attached to the stems, are similar to the basal leaves.
 The flowers can be a range of colors, from pink and blue to lavender which bloom from April to June.